 Difficulty:

+Very easy if you drive.
+Difficult if you hike.
 Free Camping?
 Anderson Mill Campground, 15-minute drive.
 Dog Friendly?
 Permitted on lead at lookout.
 Not permitted inside Steavenson Falls Reserve.
+Facilities?
+Picnic Table.
+No toilets.